fossxo/fossxo-gdd/source/gui.rst

 2.  :guilabel:`Back` returns to the :ref:`ref-ui-main-menu`.

 The credits screen uses a different background and soundtrack than the other menus.
-The background consists of one or more Tic Tac Toe games being played in a variety of environments.
+The background consists of one or more tic-tac-toe games being played in a variety of environments.
 Each environment is clearly visible --- blurring and other effects are not used on this screen.
 The environments are changed several times per game.
 This showcases the many environments of the game.